UK Calculator Editorial Team

 AVCs and Additional Contributions

 TPS members can pay Additional Voluntary Contributions (AVCs) to boost retirement income.
 The TPS AVC arrangement is administered by Prudential (Retrieve+).
 Alternatively, teachers can open a Self-Invested Personal Pension (SIPP) alongside their TPS, maximising the £60,000 annual allowance by combining defined benefit and defined contribution contributions.
+For broader retirement planning across all your pots, our general pension calculator and State Pension calculator let you stack TPS income on top of your State Pension.

 Annual Allowance: For TPS, the pension input amount is calculated as (closing pension x 16) minus (opening pension x 16 x 1+CPI).
 Senior teachers and headteachers should monitor this carefully as salary rises can create large pension input amounts.